GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 : The publisher email address associated with the extension will receive an email stating that the extension has been taken down due to one or more policy violations.
-In the case of an expired warning, the email will include a reference to the warning email the developer should have received.
+In the case of an expired warning, the email will include a reference to the warning email the developer previously received.

 Chrome Web Store listing

 : When an extension is taken down, it will no longer be available in the Chrome Web Store.
-If normal users attempt to access the extension's item listing, Chrome Web Store will return a 404 error.
+If normal users attempt to access the extension's listing, Chrome Web Store will return a 404 error.
 If the developer that owns the extension or a member of the extension's group publisher list (if there is one) is logged into the Chrome Web Store, they will see the last published version of the extension and a warning at the top of the window indicating that the extension has been taken